-The sulphate attack test involved preparing a sulphate solution in the laboratory by dissolving magnesium sulphate in tap water, following the ASTM guidelines. geopolymers concrete (GPC) specimens were immersed in the solution for an extended period.
-The specimens were evaluated for weight loss and compressive strength at intervals of 6 weeks, 12 weeks, and 18 weeks while being exposed to the sulphate solution.
+The sulfate attack test was conducted by preparing a sulfate solution in the laboratory, dissolving magnesium sulfate in tap water in accordance with ASTM guidelines.
+Geopolymer concrete (GPC) specimens were immersed in the solution for an extended period and evaluated for weight loss and compressive strength at intervals of 6 weeks, 12 weeks, and 18 weeks during exposure to the sulfate solution.

-The exposure of geopolymers concrete (GPC) to magnesium sulfate solutions affects its density and mass stability.
-Prolonged exposure of geopolymers concrete (GPC) to aggressive environments results in a reduction in density and mass loss, primarily due to chemical degradation and leaching processes.
+The exposure of geopolимер concrete (GPC) to magnesium sulfate solutions affects its density and mass stability.
+Prolonged exposure of geopolимер concrete (GPC) to aggressive environments results in a reduction in density and mass loss, primarily due to chemical degradation and leaching processes.
 Oven-cured specimens with 25% Alccofine achieved a maximum density of 2520 kg/m3 after 12 weeks, compared to 2506 kg/m3 for ambient-cured specimens.
 Prolonged magnesium sulfate exposure reduced density, with oven-cured GPC stabilizing at 2505 kg/m3 and ambient-cured at 2481 kg/m3 after 18 weeks.

-Fig 4.43: Density of ambient-cured geopolymer concrete immersed in seawater with varying percentages of alccofine replacement
+Fig. 4.43: Density of ambient-cured geopolymer concrete immersed in seawater with varying percentages of alccofine replacement

-Fig 4.44: Density of oven-cured geopolymer concrete immersed in seawater with varying percentages of alccofine replacement
+Fig. 4.44: Density of oven-cured geopolymer concrete immersed in seawater with varying percentages of alccofine replacement

 The compressive strength of geopolymers concrete (GPC) exposed to sulfate solutions is influenced by the dosage of Alccofine and the curing method.
-As shown in Figs 4.45 and 4.46 ambient-cured GPC specimens achieved a maximum compressive strength of 42.47 MPa after 12 weeks at a 15% Alccofine dosage, while oven-cured specimens attained 45.53 MPa under the same conditions.
+As shown in Fig. 4.45 and Fig. 4.46 ambient-cured GPC specimens achieved a maximum compressive strength of 42.47 MPa after 12 weeks at a 15% Alccofine dosage, while oven-cured specimens attained 45.53 MPa under the same conditions.
 However, prolonged sulfate exposure led to a gradual decrease in strength, with ambient-cured specimens stabilizing at 35.01 MPa and oven-cured samples at 39.30 MPa after 18 weeks.
 This reduction in compressive strength after extended exposure is attributed to chemical reactions such as the formation of ettringite and gypsum due to sulfate attack.

-Fig 4.45: Compressive strength of ambient-cured geopolymers concrete immersed in seawater with varying percentages of alccofine replacement
+Fig. 4.45: Compressive strength of ambient-cured geopolymers immersed in seawater with varying percentages of alccofine replacement

-Fig 4.46: Compressive strength of oven-cured geopolymers immersed in seawater with varying percentages of alccofine replacement
+Fig. 4.46: Compressive Strength of Oven-Cured Geopolymer Concrete Immersed in Seawater with Varying Percentages of Alccofine Replacement

-4.9.3 Effect of acid attack
+4.9.3 Effect of Acid Attack

-The acid attack test involved preparing an acidic solution with a 5% concentration of sulfuric acid, following the ASTM guidelines in the laboratory.
-Geopolymer concrete (GPC) specimens were immersed in the solution for an extended period.
-GPC specimens were evaluated for weight loss and compressive strength at intervals of 6 weeks, 12 weeks, and 18 weeks while remaining in the acidic solution.
+The acid attack test was performed by preparing a 5% sulfuric acid solution in the laboratory, adhering to ASTM guidelines.
+Geopolymer concrete (GPC) specimens were submerged in the solution for an extended duration.
+The specimens were analyzed for weight loss and compressive strength at intervals of 6 weeks, 12 weeks, and 18 weeks while exposed to the acidic solution.

-The density and mass stability of geopolymers concrete (GPC) in acidic environments depend on Alccofine dosage and curing conditions.
+The density and mass stability of geopolymer concrete (GPC) in acidic environments depend on Alccofine dosage and curing conditions.
 Alccofine showed superior resistance compared to fly ash-based GPC due to its dense, and enhanced calcium silicate hydrate (C-S-H) gel formation.
 Oven-cured specimens with 25% Alccofine achieved a maximum density of 2505.46 kg/m3 at 12 weeks.
 Ambient-cured specimens showed similar trends, with densities reducing to 2492 kg/m3.

-Fig 4.47: Density of ambient-cured geopolимер concrete immersed in acid with varying percentages of alcocofine replacement
+Fig. 4.47: Density of Ambient-Cured Geopolymer Concrete Immersed in Acid with Varying Percentages of Alccofine Replacement

-Fig 4.48: Density of oven-Cured Geopolymer Concrete Immersed in acid with Varying Percentages of Alccofine Replacement
+Fig. 4.48: Density of Oven-Cured Geopolymer Concrete Immersed in Acid with Varying Percentages of Alccofine Replacement